-U.S. cancer deaths in Black people decline; rate still higher than others
+Cancer deaths in Black people drop; still higher than others

 “It’s showing that we can’t simply rely on medical care as a way to address and eliminate the disparities,’’ said Carla Williams, a Howard University expert in cancer-related health disparities, who had no role in the research.

 Cancer prevention expert Dr. Otis Brawley of Johns Hopkins University noted that other data show Black Americans get worse cancer care than white people.
-That’s in part because they’re more likely to be treated at hospitals with overworked doctors and fewer resources, and are less likely to have a college degree, he said.
+That’s in part because they’re more likely to be treated at hospitals with overworked doctors and fewer resources, and less likely to have a college degree, he said.

 Evidence suggests that people with college degrees are more likely to exercise, not be obese, and to seek medical care when they notice changes that could signal cancer, Brawley said.